Life Coach vs. Therapist: What Are the Differences?

 Do You Need a Life Coach Certification?

-Life coaching is an unregulated industry, so there are no strict requirements for this career path.
-However, mental health clinics and other employers of life coaches may require or prefer that job candidates hold a life coaching certification in addition to an academic credential, such as a graduate-level life coach certificate.
-If you intend to open your own practice, earning a certification can help you to attract clients because doing so demonstrates your expertise and establishes your professional brand.
+Life coaching is an unregulated industry, so there are no strict requirements for this career path.1 However, becoming certified provides opportunities to deepen your skill set and examine best practices in the field.
+If you intend to open your own practice, earning a certification may help you attract clients because doing so demonstrates your expertise and establishes your professional brand.

 - Institute for Professional Excellence in Coaching (iPEC) – Certified Professional Coach (CPC) or Energy Leadership™ Index Master Practitioner (ELI-MP)